adespoton/utmconfigs/README.md

 System: Mac99 based PowerMAC (mac99) - currently in UTM via qemu-system-ppc-screamer.
 Note that this breaks snapshotting (pause button) for PowerPC UTM targets, which is why QEMU doesn't include screamer (audio) support in the official build.

 OS: - all these currently run in qemu-system-ppc-screamer; I need to convert them to UTM configs
-- Mac OS 9.0.4 - under UTM, only booting to flashing ?.
-Works fine under qemu-system-ppc-screamer.
+- Mac OS 9.0.4 - Requires G4 Cube Install CD (Mac OS ROM >= 5.6) and via=cuda in Machine Properties.
+No keyboard support even with -usbdevice keyboard.
+Memory must be greater than 64MB and less than 1024MB.
-- Mac OS 9.1
+- Mac OS 9.1 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
-- Mac OS 9.2
+- Mac OS 9.2.0
-- Mac OS 9.2.1 - booting with -usbdevice keyboard -usbdevice tablet
+- Mac OS 9.2.1 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
-- Mac OS 9.2.2
+- Mac OS 9.2.2 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
 - Mac OS X Server 1.2v3
 - Mac OS X Public Beta - Date needs to be set by adding -rtc base="2000-10-01",clock=vm to the QEMU arguments.
+Requires via=cuda in Machine Properties.
+No keyboard support even with -usbdevice keyboard.
-- Mac OS X 10.0
+- Mac OS X 10.0 - Requires via=cuda in Machine Properties.
+No keyboard support even with -usbdevice keyboard.
-- Mac OS X Server 10.0
+- Mac OS X Server 10.0 - Requires via=cuda in Machine Properties.
+No keyboard support even with -usbdevice keyboard.
-- Mac OS X 10.1
+- Mac OS X 10.1 - Requires via=cuda in Machine Properties.
+No keyboard support even with -usbdevice keyboard.
+I needed to set my CPU to G3 to boot.
-- Mac OS X Server 10.1
+- Mac OS X Server 10.1 - Requires via=cuda in Machine Properties.
+No keyboard support even with -usbdevice keyboard.
+I needed to set my CPU to G3 to boot.
-- Mac OS X 10.2
+- Mac OS X 10.2 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
-- Mac OS X Server 10.2
+- Mac OS X Server 10.2 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
-- Mac OS X 10.3 - Fully functional in UTM.
+- Mac OS X 10.3 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
-- Mac OS X Server 10.3  - Fully functional in UTM.
+- Mac OS X Server 10.3 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
-- Mac OS X 10.4
+- Mac OS X 10.4 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
-- Mac OS X Server 10.4
+- Mac OS X Server 10.4 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
-- Mac OS X 10.5
+- Mac OS X 10.5 - booting with network and audio with -usbdevice keyboard -usbdevice tablet
-- Mac OS X Server 10.5
+- Mac OS X Server 10.5 - booting with network and audio with -usbdevice keyboard -usbdevice tablet

 System Architecture: i386 (x86)

 System: Standard PC (Q35 + ICH9, 2009) (alias of pc-q35-6.1) (q35) - All OSes below currently not booting past the initial boot stage in UTM.
 - Advanced: CPU: Penryn
-- Drives: OVMF-32.bin, Type: ROM; EFI-i386.img, Type: Disk Image, Interface: USB
+- Drives: OVMF.bin, Type: ROM; EFI-Legacy.img, Type: Disk Image, Interface: USB
 - Mac OS X 10.4
 - Mac OS X Server 10.4
 - Mac OS X 10.5